 - For sharing host information, you can use databases such as the Bacterial Diversity Metadatabase (Bacdive).
 You can also deposit strains and associated information in a strain repository such as the National Collection of Industrial, Food and Marine Bacteria (NCIMB) or the American Type Culture Collection (ATCC).
 There are also many organisations established for individual species of microorganisms, the Bacillus Genetic Stock Centre (BGSC) being one example.

 - Databases such as CellRepo allow strains that have been barcoded to be tracked using a version control type system (Tellechea-Luzardo et al., 2020).

 - Genomic information can be captured at the nucleotide level using the well-known European Nucleotide Archive standard (ENA) and submitted to the ENA database to allow the information to be shared.
-Note that capturing the metadata describing a genome sequence and its host is vitally important to facilitate further studies in comparative genomics and phenotypic analysis.

 - The database collection from the International Nucleotide Sequence Database Collaboration provides an umbrella for gathering and sharing a variety of sequence data from different sequence databases internationally.